cyphal-rs/cyphal/dsdl/README.md

 # Open Cyphal DSDL Rust implementation

-Rust library for manipulating OpenCyphal DSDL (data structure description language) files
+Rust CLI for OpenCyphal Data Structure Description Language (DSDL) files

 🚧 ***Work in progress*** 🚧

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.78 and up.
+This app is guaranteed to compile on stable Rust 1.78 and up.
 It *might* compile with older versions but that may change in any new patch release.

 ## License